CD3/cd3-conan-packages/README.md

 ```
 [requires]
-libField/master@cd3/devel
+libField/0.9@cd3/devel
 ```

 `libField` depends on Boost, but you don't need to add boost as a requirement unless your project uses it directly.
 Conan will download boost so that it can build `libField`.
-No you can use conan to install your dependencies, and build your dependencies.
+Now you can use conan to install your dependencies, and build your dependencies.

 ```
 $ mkdir build